Foundational theory for optimal decision tree problems. I. Algorithmic and geometric foundations: Introduction

 Due to their simplicity, decision trees are particularly attractive for providing highly interpretable models of the underlying data—an aspect that has gained increasing importance in recent years. \citet{breiman2001statistical} aptly noted, ``On interpretability, trees rate an A+.''
 The most common approach to optimizing decision trees is to employ top-down greedy algorithms, such as the Classification and Regression Tree (CART) \citet{breiman1984classification} and C4.5 \citep{quinlan2014c4} algorithms, to optimize the tree.

 However, with the rapid development of ML research, the greedy top-down optimization algorithms are no longer as effective compared with state-of-the-art ML algorithms.
 To improve the accuracy of decision tree models, two common approaches are typically adopted.
 The first is to find the globally optimal decision tree (ODT) for the given data.
 Alternatively, instead of restricting models to axis-parallel hyperplanes, more complex splitting rules can be applied.
 For example, a generalization of the classical decision tree problem is the hyperplane (or oblique) decision tree, which employs hyperplane decision boundaries to potentially simplify complex boundary structures.
-However, the optimization problems in both approaches are computationally challenging.
-For the optimal axis-parallel decision tree (AODT) problem, \citet{laurent1976constructing} showed that determining whether there exists an axis-parallel decision tree with cost less than or equal to $w$ for a given finite dataset and rule set is NP-complete.
-Consequently, finding an optimal axis-parallel decision tree for a given dataset is NP-hard.
-Similarly, for hyperplane decision trees, even the greedy top-down optimization approach is NP-hard, as the number of possible hyperplane splits for a dataset of size $N$ in dimension $D$ is $O\left(N^{D}\right)$, which grows exponentially with $D$.

-Nevertheless, the stopping criteria of the CART algorithm recursively split a leaf until one of the following conditions is met: (1) the maximum tree depth is reached, (2) the maximum number of leaves is attained, (3) the minimum number of observations per leaf is violated, or (4) the minimum impurity reduction threshold is satisfied.
-Upon closer examination, the optimization problem that the CART algorithm attempts to solve differs from the one defined by \citet{laurent1976constructing}, as the latter does not impose the constraints specified in CART.
-This raises an important question: is the optimization problem solved by CART also NP-hard?
-Interestingly, \citet{ordyniak2021parameterized} showed that the decision tree problem with fixed size and depth is \emph{fixed-parameter tractable}.
-In other words, if the size or depth of the tree is fixed, there exists a polynomial-time algorithm for solving the problem.

-While the result of \citet{ordyniak2021parameterized} leaves certain aspects underspecified—for example, some key definitions regarding the problem formulation—it nevertheless offers a valuable perspective on the tractability of decision tree optimization.
-As a result, the fixed-parameter tractability of ODT problems has led to a significant growth of research interest in recent years.
-One major line of work focuses on formulating the ODT problem as a mixed-integer programming (MIP) problem, which can then be solved using general-purpose optimization solvers.
-Following the first MIP formulation proposed by \citet{bertsimas2017optimal}, a surge of subsequent studies has investigated this approach \citep{boutilier2023optimal,verwer2017learning,verwer2019learning,boutilier2022shattering,zhu2020scalable} leveraging general-purpose MIP solvers.
-Notably, \citet{bertsimas2017optimal}'s algorithm can not only solve the AODT problem but also the optimal hyperplane decision tree problem.